Skip to main content

 Context

-Hayride defines a set of WebAssembly Interfaces Types (WIT) that allow you to build componenets that export the context interface.
+Hayride defines a set of WebAssembly Interfaces Types (WIT) that allow you to build components that export the context interface.

-A component that exports the context inferface defines how messages that are processed by and agent are store/retrieved.
+A component that exports the context interface defines how messages that are processed by an agent are stored and retrieved.
 Typically, this is used to store the history of messages that have been processed by the agent, but it can also be used to store other information that is relevant to the agent's processing.

 In this example we will create a simple context that stores messages in memory.